christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 $$ negloglike( y ) = - \ln P( X | y ) $$

-In case of independant observations, it is equivalent to minimizing the negative-log-likelihood of each observation.
+In case of independant observations, it is equivalent to minimize the sum of the negative-log-likelihood of each observation.

 # Binomial probabilities - log loss / logistic loss / cross-entropy loss